RBEGamer/ChemtechHackathon2019/README.md

-# ChemTechHackathon 2019 - XERON CHALLANGE
+# ChemTechHackathon 2019 - A XERVON CHALLANGE